ICSpark-Projects/Chick-Dance-Revolution-Easy/README.md

 At the top of the script.js file below your "currentMove" variable statement, make a for loop that runs however many iterations you want the game to be.
 For instance, the for loop could run 30 times for 30 moves.
 Do NOT use the "currentMove" to iterate through the for loop!

-Here's an example setup for the for loop:
+Here's an example setup for the for loop.
+You can copy this code:
 ```javascript
 for (var x = 0; x < 30; x++) {